codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-vr-oculus-app.md

+---
+title: Building Oculus VR apps with Unity
+description: How to build a Unity Oculus VR app with codemagic.yaml
+weight: 13

+---
 # How to build an Oculus VR app with Unity and Codemagic

 Unity is a cross-platform game engine developed by Unity Technologies.
 It allows us to quickly create various types of applications and games and, in particular, it lets us design XR (AR or VR) experiences.